RetroDECK/ES-DE/USERGUIDE.md

 A drawback with this approach is that the complete system resolution will be switced temporarily, meaning alt-tab switching between application will display them also in this lower resolution.
 Upon exiting ES-DE the previous 4K resolution will however be restored.

-Note though that this only works well for Unix/Linux at the moment as Windows and macOS will run in windowed mode due to technical limitations in these operating systems.
-But there may be workarounds for the actual emulator as well that I'm not aware of, making it possible to force a specific resolution while still running ES-DE in 4K.
+This only works well for Unix/Linux at the moment as Windows and macOS will run in windowed mode due to technical limitations in these operating systems.
+There may be workarounds for the actual emulator as well that I'm not aware of, making it possible to force a specific resolution while still running ES-DE in 4K.

 ## Input device configuration

 When first starting ES-DE, the application will look for any attached controllers (joysticks and gamepads).
 If no devices are found, it will be assumed that only keyboard navigation is to be used and the default keyboard mappings will be applied.
 It's recommended to change these default values, and a message will be displayed describing just this.
-It's however possible to hide this notification permanently and continue to use the default keyboard mappings indefinitely if you're happy with them.
+It's however possible to hide this notification permanently and continue to use the default keyboard mappings if you're happy with them.

 If a controller is attached when starting ES-DE and no **es_input.cfg** input configuration file exists, you will be presented with the input configuration dialog.
 Just follow the steps as described to map the inputs.

 If an es_input.cfg configuration file exists, you will not be presented with the input device configuration screen as that would normally just be annoying.
-If you however need to configure a device to control the application (i.e. you've replaced your controller), you can do so by starting ES-DE with the command line argument **--force-input-config** or you can manually delete the es_input.cfg file prior to starting the application.
-Alternatively you can navigate to the menu using your keyboard and select **Configure input** manually to configure your new device.
+If you need to configure a device to control the application (i.e. you've replaced your controller), you can do so by starting ES-DE with the command line argument **--force-input-config** or you can manually delete the es_input.cfg file prior to starting the application.
+Alternatively you can navigate to the menu using your keyboard and select **Configure input** to configure your new device.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.

-Both new and old devices can be (re)configured at any time by pressing the Start button and choosing "CONFIGURE INPUT".
+Both new and old devices can be (re)configured at any time via the **Configure input** menu entry.
 New devices will be appended to the existing input configuration file, so your old devices will retain their configuration.

 ## System view (main screen)

 When starting EmulationStation with the default settings, you will see the main screen first.
 From here you can navigate your game systems and enter their respective gamelists.
-If there are no game systems installed, you will not see this screen but rather an error message will be displayed, informing you that no games could be found.

 Depending on the theme, the system navigation carousel can be either horizontal or vertical.
 The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems be scrolling left or right.